texxasrulez/simple_secure_contact_form/README.md

 Custom Themed/Colored emails

-Ability to echo output messages to existing HTML pages for ease and confort.
+Ability to echo output messages to existing HTML pages for ease and comfort.

 More ideas to come